Structural study of TATB under detonation-induced shock conditions: Introduction

-To address this issue, we have performed an $in-situ$ synchrotron XRD study of ultrafine powders of TATB (UFTATB), single crystals of TATB (SCTATB) and of a TATB-based PBX, under detonation-induced shock conditions in the 100 ns time scales.
+To address this issue, we have performed an $in-situ$ synchrotron XRD study of ultrafine powders of TATB (UFTATB), single crystals of TATB (SCTATB) and of a TATB-based PBX, under detonation-induced shock conditions at 100 ns time scales.
 Aiming to probe larger quantities, and thus increase the confidence of the Bragg peaks assignments of TATB under shock conditions, we use detonation to shock macroscopic quantities of TATB in a geometry that X-rays are orthogonal to the shock front.
 This allowed us to probe the crystal structure and confirm the structural stability of the ambient-conditions triclinic phase of TATB under detonation-induced shock conditions up to 60+ GPa and also during pressure release towards ambient pressure.
-In contrast to the TATB-based specimens, identical experimental runs using a LLM-105 (2,6-diamino-3,5-dinitropyrazine-1-oxide, C$_4$H$_4$N$_6$O$_5$, Lawrence Livermore Molecule No.105) based PBX were not successful in probing a detonation induced compression of the respective ambient-conditions crystal structures.
+In contrast to the TATB-based specimens, identical experimental runs using an LLM-105 (2,6-diamino-3,5-dinitropyrazine-1-oxide, C$_4$H$_4$N$_6$O$_5$, Lawrence Livermore Molecule No.105) based PBX did not exhibit diffraction that might indicate detonation induced compression of the respective ambient-conditions crystal structures.